-The information security team is constantly scanning the university networks to identify unpatched equipment, primarily using outdated and unsupported operating systems such as Windows XP, and to notify appropriate administrators about the need to patch the devices.
+The information security team is constantly scanning the university networks to identify unpatched equipment that is using outdated and unsupported operating systems such as Windows XP, and to notifying appropriate administrators about the need to patch the devices.

 What you should do:

 - Be careful with e-mail messages.
 Do not open any messages with offers that are too good to be true.
-Beware of messages from the CRA about your income tax refund for example, or banks asking for your credentials, or to have you open an attachment.
+For example, beware of messages from the CRA about your income tax refund, banks asking for your credentials, or emails prompting you to open an attachment.

 - Keep your devices up-to-date.
 Install security updates and patches, particularly those identified as being “critical.”
-Consider ALL your devices, not just machines used at work.
+Consider ALL your devices, not just machines used at work, as being at risk.